jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

-The execution path of the inner loop depends on whether we are calculating the result for an even numbered coin toss or an odd numbered coin toss.
+The execution path of the inner loop depends on whether we are calculating the result for an even-numbered coin toss or an odd-numbered coin toss.
 Notice that we double the value in the zero offset just like we did for the optimized computation method in the previous post.
-But in this case, we only do it for even numbered coin tosses.
+But in this case, we only do it for even-numbered coin tosses.

 Here are the computed values after outer loop iteration #1: